haugene/docker-transmission-openvpn/README.md

               haugene/transmission-openvpn
 ```

 The `OPENVPN_PROVIDER` and `OPENVPN_CONFIG` are optional variables.
 If no provider is given, it will default to PIA.
 If no config is given, a default config will be selected for the provider you have chosen.
 The only mandatory environment variables are your OpenVPN username and password.
 You must set the environment variables `OPENVPN_USERNAME` and `OPENVPN_PASSWORD` to the credentials given by your OpenVPN provider.

 Find the OpenVPN configurations avaliable by looking in the openvpn folder of the GitHub repository.

 As you can see, the container also expects a data volume to be mounted.
-It is used for storing your downloads from Transmission.
-The container comes with a default Transmission `settings.json` file that expects the folders `completed`, `incomplete`, and `watch` to be present in /your/storage/path (aka /data).
-This is where Transmission will store your downloads, incomplete downloads and a watch directory to look for new .torrent files.
+This is where Transmission will store your downloads, incomplete downloads and look for a watch directory for new .torrent files.
+By default there will also be created a transmission-home folder under /data where Transmission state is stored.

 ### Required environment options